Bonnie Katherine Jones

 Miss Annie was fifty-eight years old in 1910, and Bonnie's father Winfred Lee Jones (below left) boarded and helped Miss Annie manage her home.
 Bonnie is living with her father at Miss Annies'.

-Bonnie's mother, Sarah Lenora Foster, known as Nora, had previously boarded and helped Miss Annie at her home.
-Nora was living and caring for her Uncle George N. Alexander at Swannanoa in the summer of 1910 - (see census below).
+Bonnie's mother, Sarah Lenora Foster, known as Nora, had previously boarded, and helped Miss Annie at her home.
+Nora was living and caring for her Uncle George N. Alexander at Swannanoa in the summer of 1910.

 1910 U. S. Federal Census, Swannanoa, North Carolina

-Bonnie's mother Nora is entered on the census (above) as having had two children who were living - Blanche, 11, who is with her at George Alexander's home, and Bonnie.
+Bonnie's mother Nora is entered on the census (above) as having had two children who were living - Blanche, 11, who is with her at George Alexander's home, and Bonnie, who is living with her father at Miss Annie Ingram's home on North Fork in Black Mountain.

 Bonnie was named for the daughter of Marcus' brother, Henry Calvin Jones, Uncle Cal, who was a Justice with the Buncombe County Court.
 Bonnie did not accept her middle name 'Mae,' and later changed her name to 'Kathryne,' later spelling her name 'Katherine.'